 Pasquotank–Camden EMS is a Paramedic level EMS organization serving both Pasquotank and Camden counties located in Northeastern NC.
-Pasquotank-Camden County EMS operates out of one centralized station located in Elizabeth City, NC and three satellite stations located in the more rural areas of each county.
-Pasquotank–Camden EMS is licensed by the North Carolina Office of Emergency Medical Services and employs approximately 54 full time, 42 part time technicians, and supplemented by a little over a dozen volunteer reserve personnel.
-Administrative staff includes an EMS Director, Assistant EMS Director, 4 Operational Supervisors, a Non-Emergency Transport Coordinator, EMS Training Officer and a four person billing office staff.
+Pasquotank-Camden County EMS operates out of one centralized station located in Elizabeth City, NC and four satellite stations located in the more rural areas of each county.
+Pasquotank–Camden EMS is licensed by the North Carolina Office of Emergency Medical Services and employs approximately 55 full time, 42 part time technicians.
+Administrative Staff includes an EMS Chief, Operations Manager, 4 Shift Captains, 4 Shift Lieutenants and 1 Community Paramedic Captain who oversees 2 Community Paramedics.
 All staff members are employees of Pasquotank County local government.

 Pasquotank–Camden EMS serves an area of 468 square miles with a population of over 50,000 people.
 It is a paid service that operates 24 hours a day, 7 days per week.
-Pasquotank–Camden EMS operates a total of 13 ambulances and provides daily staffing for 6 emergency ambulances, 1 quick response vehicle, and 3-4 nonemergency ambulances which provide transportation to/from nursing facilities, hospitals and physicianappointments during peak hours.
-Our department is the exclusive sole provider of both 911 and nonemergency ambulance service for the two county region 24 hours a day/7 days a week.
-Each of these EMS ‘teams’ provide continuous, quality pre-hospital emergency and non-emergency care to the residents and visitors of the two counties.
-Annual projections for year 2014 are expected to be in excess of 11,000 total requests for EMS service with prior year’s numbers gradually increasing each year.
+Our department is the exclusive sole provider of both 911 and non-emergency ambulance service for the two county region 24 hours a day/7 days a week.
+Each EMS Team provides continuous, quality pre-hospital emergency and non-emergency care to the residents and visitors of the two counties.
+Annual projections for year 2022 are expected to be in excess of 13,500 total requests for EMS service with prior year’s numbers gradually increasing each year.

-Pasquotank County also hosts the nation's largest US Coast Guard base, Coast Guard Air Station Elizabeth City which is responsible for numerous search and rescue missions each year throughout the Mid-Atlantic region.
+Pasquotank County also hosts the nation's largest US Coast Guard base, Coast Guard Air Station Elizabeth City, which is responsible for numerous search and rescue missions each year throughout the Mid-Atlantic Region.
 Tied in with the base is a joint civil-military airport named Elizabeth City Regional Airport.
-Our response district includes two school systems which altogether have a total of 20 schools in addition to covering the 1 state university, Elizabeth City State University.
+Our response district includes two school systems which altogether have a total of 20 schools in addition to covering one State university, Elizabeth City State University.
 Both counties include two main arteries for traffic which are US Highway 17 traveling North-South and US Route 158 traveling East-West.
 Located adjacent to the Coastal "Outer Banks" of NC and Metropolitan Hampton Roads area of VA, it’s easy to understand that a great deal of traffic flow passes through both counties each day.